lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 Description: Generate extrachromosomal loops.
 Combines random walks in each dimension to compute a 3D random walk.
 ## 4. Quantifying DNA Order:
 ### plot_P(s)_dinoflagellate.py
-Description: Compute contact probability curves from dinoflagellate Hi-C data.
-See: Fig 3B, C, & D in the paper.
+Description: Compute contact probability curves from dinoflagellate Hi-C data. **Used to generate: Fig. 3B, C, & D in paper.**
 ### Orientation_Order_Parameter.py
-Description: Compute the average correlation between two tangent vectors to the 3D chromosome structure separated by a given amount of primary sequence, averaged over the entire chromosome.
-See: Fig 4B in paper.
-Code adapted from: https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.248101.
+Description: Compute the average correlation between two tangent vectors to the 3D chromosome structure separated by a given amount of primary sequence, averaged over the entire chromosome. **Used to generate: Fig. 4B in paper.**  Code adapted from: https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.248101.
 ### Spatial_Nematic_Order.m
-Description: Calculate alignment (nematic order parameter) of tangent vectors to DNA that are in close spatial proximity.
-See: Fig 4C in paper.
+Description: Calculate alignment (nematic order parameter) of tangent vectors to DNA that are in close spatial proximity. **Used to generate: Fig. 4C in paper.**
 <img width="1496" height="855" alt="Screenshot 2025-08-26 at 12 06 05 PM" src="https://github.com/user-attachments/assets/ae95e3fe-e72b-488b-991e-818171e471c2" />
 ## 5. RNAseq:
 ### TAD_analysis.m
-Description: Calculate average level and strand of transcription near TAD boundary.
-See: Fig S11 in paper for convergent transcription at TAD boundaries.
+Description: Calculate average level and strand of transcription near TAD boundary. **Used to generate: Fig. S11 in paper.**
 ### CLC_Expression_schematic.m
 Description: Create 3D visual model of surface-localized gene expression on CLC chromosomes using a divergent strand-specific expression colormap.
 ### colour_TPM_using_bed.js